frtib/tsp-redesign/pages/contact-privacy/index.md

 ---
 # How to contact us

 The Office of Management and Budget (OMB) requires that each Government agency designate a Senior Agency Official for Privacy (SAOP) who has agency-wide responsibility and accountability for the agency’s privacy program.
-Acting General Counsel Dharmesh Vashee serves as FRTIB’s SAOP.
+General Counsel Dharmesh Vashee serves as FRTIB’s SAOP.

 If you would like to contact FRTIB’s Privacy Office, or if you would like to submit a privacy complaint, please email us at [privacy@tsp.gov](mailto:privacy@tsp.gov).
 Please do not send any sensitive information, including Social Security Number(s), to this email address.